supabase-community/pg-parser/README.md

 - **Multi-version:** Supports multiple Postgres versions at runtime (15, 16, 17)
 - **Multi-runtime:** Works on any modern JavaScript runtime (Browser, Node.js, Deno, Bun, etc.)

+## Why?

+There are other great JavaScript Postgres SQL parsers, but we wanted a few missing features:

+- **Multi-version support:** We wanted to be able to parse SQL queries for different Postgres versions at runtime, not just compile time.
+This means we can dynamically adapt to a user's Postgres version without needing to install multiple versions of the same package.
+- **WASM-based:** We wanted the parser to be portable across all JavaScript runtimes, including the browser, Node.js, Deno, and Bun.
+This allows us to use the same parser code in both client-side and server-side applications without worrying about compatibility issues or problems installing native dependencies.

 ## Installation

 ```bash